 If you are calling after hours, please contact the Airdrie RCMP at 403.945.7267.

 You can make a complaint online or call 403.948.8892.
+Please note that Municipal Enforcement does not action anonymous complaints.
+Your information is kept confidential.
 Enforcement Services personnel will collect your name, current address and phone number(s) as well as the following information:

 - Date and time of the event / incident

 - Type of event / incident